cassiel257/Weather-CLI/README.md

 - Once set up, typing ```node app {location_of_your_choice}``` will return the information you requested.
     - Sample command: ```node app berlin```
     - Sample console display: ``` Current Weather for Berlin, Temperature: 82 F/27.8 C, Humidity: 74%```
-    - **Nota bene:** If there are multiple locations with similar names, type your location in quotes to get more exact weather data (ie. ```node app 'paris tennessee'``` to avoid confusion with Paris, France.)
+    - **Nota bene:** If there are multiple locations with similar names, type either the zip code or your location in quotes to get more exact weather data (ie. ```node app 'paris tennessee'``` to avoid confusion with Paris, France.)

 ![Screenshot](screenshot3.png)